mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 >
 > The rate of new wonders being achieved will be immense.
 It’s hard to even imagine today what we will have discovered by 2035; maybe we will go from solving high-energy physics one year to beginning space colonization the next year; or from a major materials science breakthrough one year to true high-bandwidth brain-computer interfaces the next year. …
 >
-> Looking forward, this sounds hard to wrap our heads around. … (Think back to 2020, and what it would have sounded like to have something close to AGI by 2025, versus what the last 5 years have actually been like.) …
+> Looking forward, this sounds hard to wrap our heads around. … (Think back to 2020, and what it would have sounded like to have something close to AGI by 2025, versus what the last 5 years have actually been like.) … [^altman-gentle-singularity]

+> Over time, in fits and starts, the steady march of human innovation has brought previously unimaginable levels of prosperity and improvements to almost every aspect of people’s lives.
 >
+> In some sense, AGI is just another tool in this ever-taller scaffolding of human progress we are building together.
+In another sense, it is the beginning of something for which it’s hard not to say “this time it’s different”; the economic growth in front of us looks astonishing, and we can now imagine a world where we cure all diseases, have much more time to enjoy with our families, and can fully realize our creative potential.
+>
+> In a decade, perhaps everyone on earth will be capable of accomplishing more than the most impactful person can today. … [^altman-three-observations]

+##### On how AI should work for humans

 > We (the whole industry, not just OpenAI) are building a brain for the world.
-It will be extremely personalized and easy for everyone to use; we will be limited by good ideas.
+It will be extremely personalized and easy for everyone to use … [^altman-gentle-singularity]

+> Anyone in 2035 should be able to marshall the intellectual capacity equivalent to everyone in 2025; everyone should have access to unlimited genius to direct however they can imagine.
+There is a great deal of talent right now without the resources to fully express itself, and if we change that, the resulting creative output of the world will lead to tremendous benefits for us all. [^altman-three-observations]

+##### On the ease with which AI will make creating things

+> \[W]e will be limited by good ideas.
 For a long time, technical people in the startup industry have made fun of “the idea guys”; people who had an idea and were looking for a team to build it.
 It now looks to me like they are about to have their day in the sun. …

->
-> Intelligence too cheap to meter is well within grasp. …
->
-> — Sam Altman (June 11, 2025) [^altman-gentle-singularity]
+##### On the definition of AGI

 > Our mission is to ensure that AGI (Artificial General Intelligence) benefits all of humanity. …
 >
 > AGI is a weakly defined term, but generally speaking we mean it to be a system that can tackle increasingly complex problems, at human level, in many fields. …
 >
-> Over time, in fits and starts, the steady march of human innovation has brought previously unimaginable levels of prosperity and improvements to almost every aspect of people’s lives.
->
-> In some sense, AGI is just another tool in this ever-taller scaffolding of human progress we are building together.
-In another sense, it is the beginning of something for which it’s hard not to say “this time it’s different”; the economic growth in front of us looks astonishing, and we can now imagine a world where we cure all diseases, have much more time to enjoy with our families, and can fully realize our creative potential.
->
-> In a decade, perhaps everyone on earth will be capable of accomplishing more than the most impactful person can today. …
->
+> [^altman-three-observations]

+##### On agents

 > We are now starting to roll out AI agents, which will eventually feel like virtual co-workers. … \[I]magine 1,000 of them.
 Or 1 million of them.
-Now imagine such agents in every field of knowledge work. …
+Now imagine such agents in every field of knowledge work. … [^altman-three-observations]

->
+##### On the impact of AI on society

 > We expect the impact of AGI to be uneven.
 Although some industries will change very little, scientific progress will likely be much faster than it is today; this impact of AGI may surpass everything else.
 >
 > The price of many goods will eventually fall dramatically (right now, the cost of intelligence and the cost of energy constrain a lot of things), and the price of luxury goods and a few inherently limited resources like land may rise even more dramatically. …
 >
-> AI will seep into all areas of the economy and society; we will expect everything to be smart. …
+> AI will seep into all areas of the economy and society; we will expect everything to be smart. … [^altman-three-observations]
->
-> Anyone in 2035 should be able to marshall the intellectual capacity equivalent to everyone in 2025; everyone should have access to unlimited genius to direct however they can imagine.
-There is a great deal of talent right now without the resources to fully express itself, and if we change that, the resulting creative output of the world will lead to tremendous benefits for us all.
->
-> — Sam Altman (February 25, 2025) [^altman-three-observations]

 #### Dario Amodei